U.S. seeks North Korean amnesty for American jailed for 15 years

 Human rights activists in South Korea say Bae may have been arrested for taking pictures of starving children.

-Bae is "a committed Christian," said David Ross, director of a missionary training center at Antioch World Ministries Inc. in Monroe, Washington.
+Bae is "a committed Christian," said David Ross, director of a missionary training centre at Antioch World Ministries Inc in Monroe, Washington.

 "He has feelings for orphans and has done some ministry work feeding orphans," added Ross, who said he has been a casual acquaintance of Bae since they met four years ago through church affiliations in Hawaii.
 "He has a missionary heart," Ross said.